shumengliu/blog/README.md

 - Send confirmation email upon subscription
 - Manage the links in this site better
 - Add i18n support
+- Add testing to this site
+- Consider using ESLint

 # How to Run the Server Locally